Nalonoid/nalonoid.github.io/index.md

 ## News

+04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the [Mountain Cartography Workshop]!

 12-2022 - I defended my PhD thesis, titled '[Light Manipulation for an Expressive Depiction of Shape and Depth]'!

-06-2022 - My paper '[A Stylistic Study of the Hand-Painted Winter Panorama Maps of Pierre Novat]' has been accepted for publication in Cartographic Perspectives!
+06-2022 - My '[Stylistic Study of the Hand-Painted Panorama Maps of Pierre Novat]' has been accepted for publication in Cartographic Perspectives!

-03-2021 - Our paper '[Local Light Alignment for Multi-Scale Shape Depiction]' has been accepted for publication in Computer Graphics Forum (Eurographics 2021)!
+03-2021 - Our paper '[Local Light Alignment for Multi-Scale Shape Depiction]' has been accepted for publication in CGF (Eurographics 2021)!

 09-2018 - Got my master's degree from Toulouse III - Paul Sabatier University!